OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 Second, for sensitive actions, your add-in should confirm with the user before it executes the action.
 This confirmation should detail what effect the action will have.
 It should also detail how the user can prevent the action, if necessary, whether by choosing a specific button marked "Don't Allow" or by ignoring the confirmation.

-Third, to ensure that no potential attacker can hide or mask the confirmation, you should display it outside the context of the add-in (that is, not in an HTML dialog box).
+Third, to ensure that no threat actor can hide or mask the confirmation, you should display it outside the context of the add-in (that is, not in an HTML dialog box).

 The following are some examples of how you could get confirmation.